Steel Price in Chennai Today (April 2026): TMT Bar Rate Per Kg, Grades & Buying Strategy

 | Fe 600 | 600 N/mm² | Lower | Heavy civil, bridges, dams | Never for residential |

 Our recommendation: Unless your structural engineer has specified otherwise, use Fe 500D TMT bars (IS:1786 certified) for all residential construction in Chennai.
 Anything less is a false economy.
-Anything more is an unnecessary expense — unless your building has 4+ floors.
+Anything more (Fe 550D, Fe 600) is unnecessary expense unless your building has 4+ floors.

-How Much Steel Does Your House Need — and What Will It Cost?
+How Much Steel Does Your Chennai House Need — and What Will It Cost?

-The thumb rule for residential RCC construction: 4.0 to 4.5 kg of steel per sq ft for a single-floor house, and 4.5 to 5.5 kg per sq ft for G+1 or G+2 structures.
-For Chennai plots, the number trends toward the higher end — black cotton soil in interior zones requires deeper foundations, and soft alluvial soil near the coast requires wider footings.
+The thumb rule for residential RCC construction in Chennai: 4.0 to 4.5 kg of steel per sq ft for a single-floor house, and 4.5 to 5.5 kg per sq ft for G+1 or G+2 structures.
+Chennai plots trend toward the higher end — black cotton soil in interior zones requires deeper foundations, and soft alluvial soil near the coast requires wider footings.

 |---|---|---|---|